jdhare/magpie_tools/README.md

 * **faraday_template**: takes you from raw images to a polarogram, then overlays the interferogram onto that, and then you can add in a processed electron density map to get the magnetic field map.
 Lots of image registration!
 * **fast_frame**: takes images from shiftr and allows you to look at lineouts, play with levels and save out animated gifs.
 * **thomson**: fitting for Thomson scattering spectra in .asc format, exported from the Andor spectrometer.
 Uses an nLTE model to decompose Z and T_e, and offers full flexibility over specifying independent and dependent variables in fits.
+* **background_reconstruction**: reconstructs a full background phase map by fitting a Gaussian optics model to empty regions of the interpolated shot phase map.
+Useful when the background fringes are rotated compared to the empty regions in the shot, which produces a gradient across the fringe shift map.

 ### Coming soon(-ish)!
 * **xuv**: for aligning images from the 4-frame cameras.